Chip-firing based methods in the Riemann--Roch theory of directed graphs: Riemann--Roch-type equations for general digraphs

-In this section, we investigate the Riemann--Roch property for strongly connected digraphs.
-We note that divisor theory on strongly connected digraphs is equivalent to two previous settings in which the Riemann--Roch property was investigated; the setting of the abstract Riemann--Roch condition of Baker and Norine \cite{BN-Riem-Roch}, and the setting of Amini and Manjunath \cite{lattice}.
+It is an interesting question whether a Riemann--Roch type \emph{equation} can be true for general strongly connected digraphs.
+This question was investigated before in \cite{asadi,lattice}.
+Here we show that the setting of Riemann--Roch theorems on digraphs is equivalent to the setting of the abstract Riemann--Roch theorem of Baker and Norine \cite[Section 2]{BN-Riem-Roch} and the setting of Amini and Manjunath \cite{lattice}, and give the graphical equivalent of their theorems.
+This way we can give a more intuitive meaning of the genus.
+The graphical version is also useful for constructing examples.

 In the setting of Baker and Norine, $\Div(X)$ is a free Abelian group on a finite set $X$, which is equipped with an equivalence relation satisfying two given properties, (E1) and (E2).
-These properties are equivalent to the fact that the differences of equivalent divisors form a lattice $\Gamma\subset \mathbb{Z}_0^n$.
+These properties are equivalent to the fact that the differences of equivalent divisors form a lattice $\Gamma\subset \mathbb{Z}_0^n$, where $\mathbb{Z}_0^n$ denotes those vectors of $\mathbb{Z}^n$ whose coordinates sum to zero.
 Amini and Manjunath consider this latter situation, i.e., for them, divisors are elements of $\mathbb{Z}^n$ and for a fixed lattice $\Gamma\subset \mathbb{Z}_0^n$ they call two divisors equivalent if their difference is in $\Gamma$.
 The case of divisor theory on strongly connected digraphs corresponds to the case if the lattice $\Gamma$ is generated by the Laplacian matrix of a strongly connected digraph.
 Since by a theorem of Perkinson, Perlman and Wilmes \cite[Theorem 4.11]{PPW14}, each lattice $\Gamma\subset \mathbb{Z}_0^n$ can be generated by the Laplacian matrix of a strongly connected digraph, the graphical case is indeed equivalent to the other two.

 Baker--Norine and Amini--Manjunath both obtain a necessary and sufficient condition in their setting for the existence of a Riemann--Roch formula (\cite[Theorem 2.2]{BN-Riem-Roch} and \cite[Theorem 1.4]{lattice}).
 In this section, we deduce the graphical equivalent of these necessary and sufficient conditions.